 Wallace, whose 706th career start ended his 2005 season-long “Last Call” tour in the No. 2 Dodge, fell just 28 laps short of leading 20,000 laps in his 25-year career.
 The 1984 Rookie of the Year ended his 22nd consecutive full-time Cup season eighth in the standings, the 17th time he finished among the top 10.
 At the time of his retirement, Wallace ranked as one of the top five money winners in NASCAR history, with nearly $50 million in career earnings.

 In 1991, Wallace helped form Penske Racing South with Roger Penske and Don Miller, as the legendary Penske name returned to NASCAR after an 11-year absence.
 Wallace sold his interest when he retired in 2005.
 In 1998, NASCAR named him one of its 50 greatest drivers of all time.

-Wallace has been voted into the NASCAR Hall of Fame and the International Motorsports Hall of Fame.
+Wallace has been voted into the NASCAR Hall of Fame, the International Motorsports Hall of Fame and the Motorsports Hall of Fame of America.
 He also is a member of the National Motorsports Press Association (NMPA) Hall of Fame, the St. Louis Sports Hall of Fame and the Missouri Sports Hall of Fame.

-Wallace enjoys relaxing on the golf course and piloting his various aircrafts.
+Wallace enjoys relaxing on the golf course and piloting his various aircraft.
 He owns six car dealerships in Tennessee and helped design the Iowa Speedway in Newton, Iowa.